Cala Mariolu means Seal Beach, I'm not sure where the name comes from as I've never seen a seal here or anywhere else in Sardinia.

-Cala Mariolu beach isn't soft sand - it's made of millions of finely ground pink shells, mixed with tiny white pebbles.
+Cala Mariolu beach isn't soft sand - it's made of millions of finely crushed pink shells, mixed with tiny white pebbles.

-It reminds me of white and pink confetti mixed together and it gives the beach a pink hue at sunset.
+It reminds me of white and pink confetti and it gives the beach a mauve hue at sunset.

 Whatever it reminds you of the good news is that it is soft on the feet.

-Sea shades here are out of this world, some say that you'll not find more beautiful water hues and shades anywhere else on earth.
+The color of the sea here is out of this world, some say that you'll not find more beautiful water hues and shades anywhere else on earth.